alexlangberg/node-goldwasher/README.md

 - ```total``` - total number of nuggets in relation to the position.
 1-based.
 - ```uuid``` - a unique identifier (UUID V1).

+Alternatively, the output can be configured as XML, Atom or RSS format with the ```output``` option.

 ## Installation
 ```
 npm install goldwasher